Puja Services and Offerings

 • Offering to the ordained (livelihood/meals)

-The livelihood/meals of a monk or nun are supported on your or your loved one’s behalf.
 Please specify how many ordained you would like to support.

 • Donating robes and clothing to ordained monks and nuns